 Sardine's hand opening

-Wash the blood well with water.
+Wash the blood thoroughly with water

 [Reference]